Poker After Dark: Broadcast

 Poker After Dark aired six times a week, at 2:05 a.m.
 ET (1:05 CT) Tuesday through Saturday, and then at 1:00 a.m.
 ET (12:00 CT) on Sundays, though times vary according to the preferences of the affiliates.
 The early Sunday show is a "director's cut" weekly summary of the previous week's shows.

-Several NBC affiliates, most notably those owned by Post-Newsweek Stations, Barrington Broadcasting, some Raycom Media stations, WBBH-TV in Fort Myers, Florida, and the LDS Church-owned KSL-TV in Salt Lake City refused to air the show due to management or locality objections against programs featuring gambling (the Post-Newsweek stations also refused to carry Face the Ace in August 2009), while other stations did not carry it due to existing syndication contracts precluding it from airing the series or to retain control of their overnight schedules.
+Several NBC affiliates, most notably those owned by Post-Newsweek Stations, Barrington Broadcasting, some Raycom Media stations, WBBH-TV in Fort Myers, Florida (now owned by Hearst Television), and the LDS Church-owned KSL-TV in Salt Lake City refused to air the show due to management or locality objections against programs featuring gambling (the Post-Newsweek stations also refused to carry Face the Ace in August 2009), while other stations did not carry it due to existing syndication contracts precluding it from airing the series or to retain control of their overnight schedules.
 It was not aired entirely in the state of Texas due to the state's strict gambling laws.

 NBC abruptly stopped airing Poker After Dark on September 23, 2011, a few days after Preet Bharara, the U.S. Attorney for the Southern District of New York, issued a statement alleging production underwriter Full Tilt Poker had perpetrated a Ponzi scheme on its customers.
 Replacing the show was a rebroadcast of the Hoda Kotb/Kathie Lee Gifford-hosted fourth hour of Today, and on the weekends, a second episode of In Wine Country from San Francisco Bay Area NBC station KNTV.
 NBC Sports has since removed their poker section entirely from their webpage, and previous episodes have been removed from Hulu.
 Although NBC did not issue a definitive statement regarding the schedule change or the future of the show, NBC Sports Senior Director of Communications Adam Freifeld has stated that NBC will "continue to evaluate our poker programming."

 Since 2017, Poker After Dark has aired live each month exclusively on PokerGO.
 Full replays and highlight recaps are also available on demand for each episode.